-Even though both offer FastPass+ options but I would only recommend one for Mickey Mouse.
-Tinker Bell is fantastic but her wait is never super crazy.
+Even though both offer FastPass+ options, I would only recommend one for Mickey Mouse.
+Tinker Bell is fantastic, but her wait is never super crazy.
 Mickey, on the other hand, can get pretty long.
 The neat factor is Mickey Mouse talks to the guests in this location.

-Right outside the exit of the Mickey and Tinkerbell attraction you will find another iconic character on the porch; Snow White.
-She is not there all day so make sure to check the times guide.
+Right outside the exit of the Mickey and Tinker Bell meet-and-greets, you will find another iconic character on the porch; Snow White.
+She is not there all day so make sure to check the Times Guide.
 That goes for all the characters.
 We don’t list the appearance times here because they are constantly changing.

 Town Square Courtyard

-Across the street from Mickey Mouse, you can find Aurora nestled in beside City Hall.
+Across the street from Mickey Mouse, you can sometimes find Aurora nestled in beside City Hall; again this can change.